 Music Leaders

-We are proud to be in the 4th year of our music leaders scheme.
-Led by the student and subject lead the students can apply for roles and responsibilities within the department at the end of the school year ready for the new academic year.
+We are proud to be in the 6th year of our music leaders scheme.
+Led by Year 13 students, students can apply for roles and responsibilities within the department at the end of the school year ready for the new academic year.
 It’s a great opportunity to work alongside the Music department staff in providing a range of supporting roles, the details of roles can be found in the Music department.
 We currently have 15 music leaders who can be found proudly wearing their purple treble clef music badges and a student leadership badge.
+A display of these students is also on a noticeboard within the department.

 In the Community

 The department has many links with local businesses and is always looking to further this where possible.
-During the last few years the students have had visiting talks from local businesses and professionals.
+During the last few years the students have had visiting talks from local businesses and professionals as well as taking part in county and national music projects.

 In addition to this, they have taken part in vocal workshops with ‘Sons of Pitches’, visited TV studios, seen West End theatre shows and performed at weddings.
 The department also works closely with local primary schools and invites them to performances as both audiences and performers themselves.
-More recently, we have been visiting primary schools offering arts workshops which was very successful.
+As a lead secondary hub school for music, we are looking forward to expanding this work further.

 We are very pleased to announce that following a nomination by Hertfordshire Music Service, the Music Department has been awarded the national recognition of ‘Music Mark’.
 This highlights the ongoing excellent provision we provide for our students and the opportunities made available to them.
-We are very proud of this award and have already received some positive feedback on our twitter account (@tps_musicdept) regarding this.
+We are very proud of this award, which states it has been awarded for ‘ambition and opportunity’.

 The certificate is now proudly displayed in the reception area for people to see as they arrive into school.